- CCRI’s Definition of an Educated Person

-Put your prior learning, knowledge, and experience to work at CCRI.
-We have a long history and commitment to recognizing, evaluating and awarding college credit for knowledge gained outside of CCRI, providing accelerated pathways to reduce the time and cost of acquiring a degree or certificate.
+Put your prior learning, knowledge, and experience to work at CCRI!
+We have a long history of and commitment to recognizing, evaluating, and awarding college credit for knowledge gained outside of CCRI and for providing accelerated pathways to reduce the time and cost of acquiring a degree or certificate.

 Students can earn college credit for prior learning in their field of study.
-This list below shows some of the opportunities to earn Credit for Prior Learning.
+The list below shows some of the opportunities to earn credit for prior learning.
 Find out more at Prior Learning.